-The possible mispointing of the telescope limits the ability of IACTs to distinguish between point-like and extended sources.
+A factor which limit the ability of IACTs to distinguish between point-like and extended sources is the possible mispointing of the telescope.
 Using a strong source like the Crab Nebula or Mrk 421 one can estimate the source position and then calculate the mispointing as a difference between the true and the estimated positions.

-As it is shown in Fig. 5 the accuracy of the source position reconstruction is $\leq 0.02 - 0.03^{\circ}$ for these observations.
-This agrees with our previous studies (Albert et al. 2008d).
-The value is well below the angular resolution of the telescope and the investigated extensions of the AGN halos.
+As it is shown in fig. 5 the accuracy of the source position reconstruction is $\leq 0.02 - 0.03^{\circ}$ for these observations.
+This is in agreement with our previous studies (Albert et al., 2008d).
+Those values are well below the angular resolution of the telescope and the investigated extensions of the AGN halos.